mhe747/dawnboard/BeagleSDR_KernelHack.md

 ## I personnaly recommand using the Kernel in Processor-SDK, which is Linux am57xx-evm 4.9.59-ga75d8e9305 in processor-sdk 4.3.0.5

- 	to build the kernel :
+ 	Go to your kernel directory to build the kernel :
- 	$ ./build_kernel.sh
+ 	$ ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf- make -j 16

  Then, boot to Beagleboard-x15, inside of your target, dump the device tree

+	$ uname -a
+	Linux am57xx-evm 4.9.59-ga75d8e9305 #4 SMP PREEMPT Sat Apr 14 09:35:10 CEST 2018 armv7l GNU/Linux

 	$ dtc -I fs /proc/device-tree > mydt4988.txt

 	check all aliases in device tree showed in mydt4988.txt, especially uart, i2c, mcspi

-If you'd prefere using the kernel from Processor-SDK, go to your kernel directory in $TISDK/build/arago-tmp-external-linaro-toolchain/work/am57xx_evm-linux-gnueabi/linux-ti-staging/4.9.69+gitAUTOINC+a75d8e9305-r7a.arago5.tisdk16/build, find dts files in arch/arm/boot/dts/ we are going to change dts file to have BeagleSDR loaded with correct configurations.
+If you'd prefere using the kernel from Processor-SDK, go to your kernel directory to find dts files in $TISDK/build/arago-tmp-external-linaro-toolchain/work/am57xx_evm-linux-gnueabi/linux-ti-staging/4.9.69+gitAUTOINC+a75d8e9305-r7a.arago5.tisdk16/build/arch/arm/boot/dts/

+The Linux Kernel source can be found inside $TISDK/build/arago-tmp-external-linaro-toolchain/work-shared/am57xx-evm/kernel-source

+Now we are going to update dts file to have BeagleSDR loaded with correct configurations.

 in am57xx-beagle-x15-revc.dts, add following devices: